Oregon industrial landscape

 Lawsuits and Settlements

 Personal injury or wrongful death lawsuits can be filed against companies responsible for asbestos exposure.
-Most cases settle before trial, with average mesothelioma settlements ranging from $1 million to $2.4 million.
+Most cases settle before trial, with average mesothelioma settlements ranging from amounts that vary widely by case.
 Total compensation can be significantly higher when combining multiple sources.
 Oregon courts generally allow expedited scheduling for mesothelioma cases.

 Asbestos Trust Funds